tpapp/DynamicHMC.jl/README.md

 [![codecov.io](http://codecov.io/github/tpapp/DynamicHMC.jl/coverage.svg?branch=master)](http://codecov.io/github/tpapp/DynamicHMC.jl?branch=master)
 [![Documentation](https://img.shields.io/badge/docs-latest-blue.svg)](https://tpapp.github.io/DynamicHMC.jl/latest)

+## Introduction

+This package implements a modern version of the “No-U-turn sampler” in the Julia language, mostly as described in [Betancourt (2017)](https://arxiv.org/abs/1701.02434), with some tweaks.

+In contrast to [Mamba.jl](https://github.com/brian-j-smith/Mamba.jl) and [Klara.jl](https://github.com/JuliaStats/Klara.jl), which provide an integrated framework for building up a Bayesian model from small components, this package requires that you code a *log-density function* of the posterior, which also provides derivatives (for which of course you would use [automatic differentiation](http://www.juliadiff.org/)).

+Since most of the runtime is spent on calculating the log-likelihood, this allows the use of standard tools like [profiling](https://docs.julialang.org/en/latest/stdlib/profile/) and [benchmarking](https://github.com/JuliaCI/BenchmarkTools.jl) to optimize its [performance](https://docs.julialang.org/en/latest/manual/performance-tips/).

+Consequently, this package requires that the user is comfortable with the basics of the theory of Bayesian inference, to the extent of coding a (log) posterior density in Julia.
+Gelman et al (2013) and Gelman and Hill (2007) are excellent introductions.

+Also, the building blocks of the algorithm are implemented using a *functional* (non-modifying) approach whenever possible, allowing extensive unit testing of components, while at the same time also intended to serve as a transparent, pedagogical introduction to the low-level mechanics of current Hamiltonian Monte Carlo samplers.

 ## Bibliography

 Betancourt, M. J., Byrne, S., & Girolami, M. (2014).
 Optimizing the integrator step size for Hamiltonian Monte Carlo. [arXiv preprint arXiv:1411.6669](https://arxiv.org/pdf/1411.6669).